 Given Bitcoin’s roller-coaster nature, Bitcoin convertibility is quintessential for successful implementation.
-Article 8 and 9, the most detailed of all, tackle the issue by proposing “automatic and instantaneous” conversion from Bitcoin to US dollars.
+Article 8 and 9, the most detailed, tackle the issue by proposing “automatic and instantaneous” conversion from Bitcoin to US dollars.
 As far as I know, a conversion process with such characteristics does not exist anywhere.
-Typically, Bitcoin holders wanting to sell head to cryptocurrency exchanges that will process the request after complying with KYC and AML regulations.
+Typically, Bitcoin holders wanting to sell head to cryptocurrency exchanges that will process such requests after complying with KYC and AML regulations.
 However, that process is far from automatic and instantaneous.
 In this light, I think the ELS government will have to innovate to ensure such a smooth conversion process is in place.
-Soon after the law was approved, the President indicated that his government was planning to launch a 150 million USD fund to ensure that automatic and instantaneous conversion is available.
+Soon after the law was approved, the President indicated that his government planned to launch a 150 million USD fund to ensure that automatic and instantaneous conversion was available.
 Indeed, ELS is subsidizing the implementation of Bitcoin as legal tender in the country.

-Certainly, the ELS Government is not alone regarding the adoption of cryptocurrencies.
+Indeed, the ELS Government is not alone regarding the adoption of cryptocurrencies.
 Several others have taken steps in a similar direction with the difference that their target is a Central Bank Digital Currency (CBDC) while continuing to allow, in most cases, Bitcoin and other cryptocurrencies transactions among consumers.
-Back in April, for example, Indonesia launched a government-backed and Sharia-compliant cryptocurrency with the support of a private sector company.
+For example, back in April, Indonesia launched a government-backed and Sharia-compliant cryptocurrency with the support of a private sector company.
 Although it has received less media attention than ELS, Indonesia shows that another way to adopt cryptocurrencies at the national level is possible.
 Moreover, several rich nations are also considering launching their own national CBDCs while China is already in the early stages of implementation.
 For them, adopting Bitcoin or any other existing cryptocurrency is a risk given its volatility and limited or unpredictable long-term supply.
-Bear in mind that the adoption of CBDCs does not preclude the circulation of cryptocurrencies in the consumer space, nor does it demand their elimination.
+However, bear in mind that the adoption of CBDCs does not preclude the circulation of cryptocurrencies in the consumer space, nor does it demand their elimination.

 Lost in the hype created by ELS’s “Bitcoin Law” is the nature of the political regime in the country.
 The same National Assembly that approved the cryptocurrency law removed the Attorney General and all five magistrates of the Constitutional Chamber of the Supreme Court last month simply because they did not support the President.
-Such action prompted USAID to redirect funding away from the government.
+Such action prompted USAID to redirect funding away from the Government.
 And in February, the President showed up at the Assembly backed by the army to press legislators to approve one of his pet projects.
 It worked, but shades of populism emerge all over the place.
-The President is also banking on his extremely high popularity, which is over 80% and stable -or maybe going up slightly after the law’s approval.
+But, of course, the President is also banking on his very high popularity, over 80% favorable and not showing signs of reversing course.

 The real meat of ELS “Bitcoin Law” can be found in the articles related to capacity.
 Additional details on this have yet to emerge, however.
-On the other hand, the convertibility theme has already drawn the government’s attention with its 150 million USD commitment, resources that could go a long way in tackling ley local development priorities.
+On the other hand, the convertibility theme has already drawn the Government’s attention with its 150 million USD commitment, resources that could go a long way in tackling local development priorities.
 One thus has to wonder about the real intentions of the new law.
 It sounds like CryptoPopulism, that is, politicians strategically using cryptocurrencies to increase their power, control, prestige and image within a given political regime.
-Shades of Cryptocolonialism can also be found here, permeated by a high dose of good old techno-utopianism.
+Will not be surprised if other developing countries follow the same path.
+Shades of Cryptocolonialism also pop up here, permeated with a thick coat of good old techno-utopianism.